The most annoying part about making pizza is kneading the pizza dough. Kneading by hand takes around 15 minutes and can lead to tired and achy hands.

 If you’re looking at all of these mixers and thinking, “Nope, this would never work for me – I need something bigger!” allow me to introduce you to the Kichot Stand Mixer.
 This impressive machine comes with a whopping 10.6-quart capacity stainless steel bowl.
 Wow.

 That’s not the only thing that makes this mixer a standout product, though.
-It’s also the 800W powerful motor and six speeds for ultimate control.
+It also has an 800W powerful motor and six speeds for ultimate control.
 Now, you can make up to 42 cupcakes at once without hassle.

 Enjoy the ease of use this machine has to offer.
 On top is a tilt-head design that allows you to add ingredients and swap accessories easily, while the five non-slip feet keep your item stationary.
 The pouring chute is also a big bonus, allowing for the easiest pours you’ve ever experienced.